google/jsonapi/README.md

 ```

 During decoding, the `polyrelation` annotation instructs jsonapi to assign each relationship
-to either `Video` or `Image` within the value of the associated field.
-This value must be
+to either `Video` or `Image` within the value of the associated field, provided that the
+payload contains either a "videos" or "images" type.
+This field value must be
-a pointer to a struct containing other pointer fields to jsonapi models.
-The actual field
+a pointer to a special choice type struct (also known as a tagged union, or sum type) containing
+other pointer fields to jsonapi models.
+The actual field assignment depends on that type having
-assignment depends on that type having a jsonapi "primary" annotation with a type matching
+a jsonapi "primary" annotation with a type matching the relationship type found in the response.
-the relationship type found in the response.
-All other fields will be remain nil.
+All other fields will be remain empty.
+If no matching types are represented by the choice type,
+all fields will be empty.

 During encoding, the very first non-nil field will be used to populate the payload.
 Others
 will be ignored.
-Therefore, it's critical to set the value of only one field within the join
+Therefore, it's critical to set the value of only one field within the choice
 struct.
+When accepting input values on this type of choice type, it would a good idea to enforce
+and check that the value is set on only one field.

 #### `links`